cdl-geneseo/critical-digital-practices/mod-3/one-text-three-views.md

 Whether you’re in your browser or your terminal, you’re looking at a file that's been transferred from a remote computer to your own.
 The remote computer is one capable of *serving* files to other computers that connect to it&mdash;hence the term *server*.
 The server *hosts* the file, accepts connections from *client* computers like your own, and responds to a *request* for the file&mdash;such as that made by your browser or by `curl`&mdash;by delivering the file’s contents.

 In either case, the file’s contents are printed to your screen, but they’re not *permanently saved* anywhere on your computer’s own drive; they're saved only temporarily in your computer's memory.
-With `curl`, you can take the next step and save those contents locally using adding a *redirect*.
+With `curl`, you can take the next step and save those contents locally by adding a *redirect*.
 Let's try this out.

 To get out of *Walden* in your terminal, type `q`.
 That will land you back at the command prompt.